Keep your dog happy this Bonfire Night

 Natural Remedies: There are a huge a range of natural remedies which can be helpful to ease mild anxieties on the market today which is fantastic.
 Personally we have used and explored a whole range of different products, some with positive effects and some that didn't work. from Thundershirts to wholistic medication and everything in-between.

 It is really dependant upon the level of anxiety your dog displays as to whether these over the counter products will work, and in the midst of an anxiety episode, they are unlikely to be of massive great benefit.
 It's all about planning and preparing to combat any fears from happening in the first instance.

 We love out Pet Remedy products as personally we have found them to be significantly beneficial at times and will most certainly have the pet remedy aroma floating around the house for the forthcoming firework season and beyond ( in order for it to work to its maximum effect we always use prior to any signs of anxiety or distress).
-Check out our Pet remedy package which offers you not only a bandana and mini trial sized spray bottle but 20% off any future purchase should you find it a useful tool.
+Check out our Pet remedy packages which offer you a 10% saving on products to help you with fireworks night, but 20% off any future purchase of Pet Remedy should you find it a useful tool.

 The Wholesome Hound have just brought out a Happy Place candle....perfect to add to our Happy Place too.
 It's a soy wax candle ( great for the environment) filled with calming essential oils such as Geranium, Cedarwood and Lavender, all known to have calming and relaxing properties.

 Hey...did you notice that everything we have suggested has been totally natural and chemical free?
 Great news don't you think?